 Ineffective pain management is usually discussed in the context of pharmacologic methods of pain relief.
 However, women using nonpharmacologic methods of pain management in labor can also encounter periods of time when those tools become less effective and a mother who had previously been managing her labor well finds herself having difficulty coping.
 The typical medical response to this situation would simply be to offer pharmacologic pain relief.
 However, there are many alternatives that can be tried before abandoning the plan for an unmedicated birth.
 An understanding of some of the common patterns of uncontrolled pain can guide care providers and laboring women toward alternatives that may be the most helpful.

 COMMON PATTERNS OF PAIN OBSERVED IN NATURAL LABOR AND POSSIBLE SOLUTIONS

 “Back labor” is particularly difficult for women to manage with natural techniques.
 Some women predominantly feel contractions in their back, regardless of fetal position, but if a woman is complaining of strong back pain, a sunny-side up or occiput posterior baby is the usual culprit.
 In this position, the weight of the back of the baby’s head presses against the sacrum and creates intense discomfort.
 Alternative maternal positioning can help with both fetal rotation and pain relief, particularly forward-leaning positions.1 Most mothers find lying in the bed to be a nearly impossible position to maintain when they are suffering through a back labor.
 Massage is another option that mothers and their labor support team can try to reduce back pain.
 Generally, for this type of discomfort a higher pressure massage of the lower back, buttocks, and thighs is most helpful, though the pressure should always be modified for the mother’s comfort.
-Some women may prefer light ...
+Some women ...